Syunik Province: Kingdom of Armenia

 Inscriptions found in the region around Lake Sevan attributed to King Artaxias I confirm that the historic province of Syunik was part of the Artaxiad Kingdom of Armenia during the 2nd century BC.

 The first dynasty to rule Syunik was the Siunia dynasty, beginning in the 1st century.
 The first known nakharar ruler was Valinak Siak (c.
 330) and his successor was his brother Andok or Andovk (Antiochus, c.
 340).
 In 379, Babik (Bagben) the son of Andok, was re-established as a nakharar by the Mamikonian family.
 Babik had a sister called Pharantzem who had married the Arsacid Prince Gnel, nephew of the Armenian King Arsaces II (Arshak II) and later married Arsaces II as her second husband.
 Babik's rule lasted for less than ten years and by about 386 or 387, Dara was deposed by the Sassanid Empire.

 Valinak (c.
 400–409) was followed by Vasak (409–452).
 Vasak had two sons: Babik (Bagben), Bakur and a daughter who married Vasak's successor, Varazvahan (452–472).
-Varazvahan's son Gelehon ruled from 470–477, who died in 483.
+Varazvahan's son Gelehon ruled from 470 to 477, who died in 483.
 Babik (Bagben) the brother of Varazvahan became the new nakharar in 477.
 Hadz the brother of Gelehon died on 25 September 482.
 The Syunik Province was later governed by Vahan (c.
 570), Philip (Philipo, c.
 580), Stephen (Stephanos, c.
 590–597), Sahak (Isaac, c.
 597) and Grigor (Gregory, until 640).